Visiting Associate Professor of Education

 Overview

-Yoko Yamamoto has examined education, families, and children in diverse sociocultural contexts.
-Integrating theories and research in psychology, sociology, and education, she has focused on understanding cultural beliefs related to learning and home-school partnerships in relation to ethnicity, immigrant context, and socioeconomic resources.
-She has conducted longitudinal research examining strengths and challenges in diverse families' socialization and their children's development in Japan and the U.S.
+Dr. Yoko Yamamoto's expertise lies in the intersections of education, families, and child development within diverse sociocultural contexts.
+Integrating theories and research in psychology, sociology, and education, she has examined cultural beliefs and practices related to learning and home-school relations, in ethnic, immigrant, and socioeconomic contexts.
+She has conducted longitudinal research examining strengths and challenges in diverse families' socialization and children's development in Japan and the U.S.

 Dr. Yamamoto was an Abe Fellow (2012) and a recipient of the Erin Phelps Award for her journal article (2017).
-She has also been an invited summer scholar at Osaka University, Japan (2013-present).
+From 2013 to the present, she has also served as an invited summer scholar at Osaka University, Japan.
 She has co-founded and co-chaired the Diversity Science Initiative Committee for the Society for the Study of Human Development (SSHD).
+She is deeply committed to community-engaged teaching and research, actively contributing to advancing these fields.
+She has offered advisory support to schools, nonprofit organizations, government and private institutions, and cross-cultural research initiatives.

 Brown Affiliations